-Since 2013, 87 properties have been acquired by the Council on the open market as part of the policy initiative of providing additional housing for people in housing need.
+The Council acquire properties on the open market as part of the policy initiative of providing additional housing for people in housing need.
 It has proved a swift and flexible way of meeting housing need and is able to provide housing for people with a specialist housing need.
 The properties are spread across the Council area as detailed below.

 |Location||1 bed||2 bed||3 bed||4 bed||Total|

 All properties meet the Scottish Government's value for money benchmark criteria, and prices paid reflect work required to bring the properties up to the current high standards set for rental property.

 The Council considers properties which are being actively marketed for sale in the local area, through property sales websites.
 The properties need to have a current home report and be offered for sale, with the Council able to obtain vacant possession for the property within a mutually agreeable timescale.

 The properties we are looking for are those in high demand locations and of the size most needed for the local area.
 This varies from area to area and is subject to change over time.